mavicrz/101_python/README.md

-# nice :)
-# solutions to problems of my 1st course in python (meu primeiro cursimnho)
+# solutions to problems of my 1st course in python (meu primeiro cursimnho) :)